Almax27/LD50/CodeTodo.md

 Snore SFX

-Change player death SFX to not be the squelch (use actual death?)

 Perlin noise grass

-Set sleep timer to 0 on death

-Die quicker by spikes

 Align death effect with player after he falls over

-Reset slime jump timer on damage, and increase slime jump rate Add slime spike attack
+Add slime spike attack

 === Flying Enemy ideas ===